-- Determining the Company's Investment Policy for the portfolios of each legal entity within the Group including the asset mix and appropriate benchmarks; - Approving the investment policy statements ("IPS") and monitoring the performance of the investment manager to ensure risk profile and returns are in compliance with the IPS; - Establishing and monitoring compliance with investment operating guidelines relating to custody of investments, internal control, accounting; and - Reporting performance results of each portfolio to the Board and to the boards of each legal entity on a regular basis outlining the extent to which the performance matched appropriate benchmarks and the return projected in the annual consolidated budget. - ii.
+- Determining the Company's Investment Guidelines for the portfolios of each legal entity within the Group including the asset mix and appropriate benchmarks; - Approving the Investment Management Agreements ("IMA") and monitoring the performance of the investment managers to ensure risk profile and returns are in compliance with the Group Investment Policy Statement ("IPS");

+- Establishing and monitoring compliance with investment operating guidelines relating to custody of investments, internal control, accounting; and - Reporting performance results of each portfolio to the Board and to the boards of each legal entity on a regular basis outlining the extent to which the performance matched appropriate benchmarks and the return projected in the annual consolidated budget. - ii.
 A description of remuneration policy and practices and performance-based criteria governing the parent board, and its senior executives and employees

-The Group's remuneration policy provides a fixed base salary with the potential for an annual performancebased bonus, subject to individual performance, performance of the Group and approval by the COO, CFO, CEO or Compensation Committee.
+The Group's remuneration policy provides a fixed base salary with the potential for an annual performance-based bonus, subject to individual performance, performance of the Group and approval by the COO, CFO, CEO or Compensation Committee.
 The bonus potential varies for employees, supervisors/managers/professional employees and senior executives.
 Board members receive a flat fee in accordance with established policies approved by the Board.